 What We Teach

-Singing is taught by our experienced voice teachers, Nicolle Foland and Kristin Clayton.
-Our technique focuses on a holistic approach involving the entire body, breathing, and postural alignment to produce sound healthily for any voice type.
-Group warm-ups will reinforce healthy singing technique.
-Students will also have the opportunity to sing their warm-ups individually to get personal feedback.
-Two songs will be taught per each 10-week session, which students may use as solos to explore their singing technique and individual creative expression.
-For those students who would like to challenge their musical and creative abilities, duets and/or trios will be provided for coaching.
+Our singing technique focuses on a holistic approach involving the entire body, breathing, and postural alignment to produce sound in a healthy way for any voice type.
+Group warm-ups each week reinforce healthy singing technique.
+Three songs are taught per 10-week session.
+Students may sing solos or perform songs as a group to explore their singing voices and individual creative expression.

-Curt will use improvisation games and exercises to help students relax and play/breathe/have fun after a day spent in the classroom.
+Improvisation games and exercises help students relax, play, breathe and have fun after a day spent in the classroom.
 Our improvisational techniques create a sense of play that encourage spontaneity (accepting one's first idea without hesitation) and build confidence.
-This will allow students to freely and honestly express themselves using their imaginations.
-Quickly, students will experience that there are no right or wrong answers in learning how to improvise.
-The pressure to impress those around us disappears, and the common need to be "original" or "clever" is transformed into the ability to act naturally.
-Most often one’s first idea or response is the most honest and the best.
-Improvisation is about eliminating the "inner censor” and allowing oneself to be honest and creative while accepting any imaginable situation.
-The students will immediately learn to listen and respond truthfully to their fellow actors.
-Cultivating this awareness is vital to expressing oneself as an actor-singer and in everyday life.
-Our goal is to develop skills to enable every student to respond with honesty to any situation.
+This allows students to freely and honestly express themselves using their imaginations.
+Quickly, students experience that there are no right or wrong answers in learning how to improvise.
+The pressure to impress those around them disappears, and the common need to be original or clever is transformed into the ability to act naturally.
+Cultivating this awareness is vital to expressing oneself as an actor and singer and in everyday life.